tighten/mise/README.md

 - `./vendor/bin/duster fix`
 - `git add . && git commit -m "Run Duster"`

-Recipes can include any steps they want.
+Recipes are a list of steps, along with optional conditional logic around which steps to run.

 ### How recipes are defined/loaded

 Recipes are defined in the Mise codebase for now.
 In the future, you'll be able to have your own local recipes, and also pull them from a Mise SaaS.

-Also maybe some useful thing where you can set a configuration item so if you run `mise default` or something, it'll run a predefined set of recipes, so you can say "all my new Laravel apps should have these three recipes run" as your default.
+We're also considering allowing you to set a default recipe to run, so you can maybe run `mise default` on every new project.

 ### What a step looks like